Dandelion Root Cut - 100g

 Q: Why is straining important for a skin wash?

-A: Straining removes plant particles for a cleaner rinse, especially on sensitive skin.
+A: Straining removes plant particles for a cleaner rinse, which is especially useful for brief rinse-off use.

-Q: How should the 100g pack be stored after opening?
+Q: How should Dandelion Root Cut be stored after opening?

 About These Botanicals